-Established in 1998, we are currently a well-established IT services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services, IT maintenance and support services and entertainment products with approximately 25 years of experience in the IT consulting services industry in Hong Kong.
-Our principal businesses include IT infrastructure solutions services, IT development solutions services, IT maintenance and support services and entertainment products.
+Established in 1998, we are currently a well-established IT services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services and IT maintenance and support services with approximately 26 years of experience in the IT consulting services industry in Hong Kong.
+Our principal businesses include IT infrastructure solutions services, IT development solutions services and IT maintenance and support services.